OoMrFlibble/oolite-debug-console-flibble-mad-alpha/builder/Linux/Linux-README.txt

     ./make.sh onefile

-Other args, clean (remove build dir), dist, build both onefile and onedir.
+Other args, clean (remove build dir), dist builds both onefile and onedir.

 Any arg2 will be used as the base name for the tarball.
 Take care!
 Any arg3 will be used as a destination directory for the tarballs.